Alice Temperley: Recognition

-Temperley has received several awards, including English Print Designer of the Year in 1999 at Indigo, Paris and Elle magazine's Best Young Designer of the Year Award in 2004.
+Temperley has received multiple awards, including English Print Designer of the Year in 1999 at Indigo, Paris and Elle magazine's Best Young Designer of the Year Award in 2004.
 She was named one of Britain's top 35 female business leaders in 2006 and Designer of The Year at the Hollywood Style Awards in 2011.

 Temperley was appointed an MBE in the 2011 New Year Honours for services to the fashion industry.

 Wearers of Temperley designs have included The Duchess of Cambridge and her sister Pippa Middleton.
 Pippa Middleton wore a floor-length green Temperley gown for the evening reception at her sister's wedding.
 Her dresses have also been worn by Madonna, Beyoncé, Penélope Cruz, Thandiwe Newton and Portia Freeman.
 Other fans of the brand include Eva Mendes, Halle Berry and Sarah Michelle Gellar.

 Personal life

 Temperley met her husband, Lars von Bennigsen in 1998, while working as a waitress at the Met Bar in Mayfair.
 They married in 2002 in a 1920s-style wedding covered by the UK edition of Vogue.

-In 2008 Temperley gave birth to her first child, a son.
+In 2008, Temperley gave birth to her first child, a son.

 She and her husband separated in 2012.

+Political views

+In the aftermath of the October 2023 terrorist attack by Hamas on Israel, Temperley wrote on her Instagram account: "The West helped create Hamas through decades of torment and devastation in Gaza.
+If you blow kids and their families up and trap them in a massive prison with constant kidnapping and bombardment, then of course they are going to seek revenge and be very angry (as I would be in their position)."
+Temperley added: "No freedom, no rights and now genocide threatening 2.2 million people who are being refused aid, food and water."
+According to The Daily Telegraph, she "posted her thoughts on the events in the Middle East under a picture of what appears to be one of her children holding some freshly harvested plums."
+The post was subsequently edited to state that she is "heartbroken for the innocent lives lost of BOTH sides", with Temperley writing: "To see 2.2 million people suffer for Hamas's terrible actions is abominable."
+Comments on the post were disabled, and she added another post calling for a "ceasefire" of Israeli air strikes in Gaza.
+Her original post drew criticism from her followers.